 - a.
 What type of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
 If any, generally describe and give approximate quantities if known.
-Vehicles utilizing streets in the city emit typical exhaust gases from vehicle engines.
-As the proposed streets are all existing streets at this time, the proposal is not expected to result in increased emissions. - b.
+The proposal calls for potential future safety infrastructure like gates and lights.
+No increased emissions are expected from these features. - b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
 If so, generally describe.
 No. - c.
+Proposed measures to reduce or control emissions or other impacts to air, if any: None, Non-Project Action (text change).

+3. Water

-Proposed measures to reduce or control emissions or other impacts to air, if any: None, Non- Project Action (map change). - 3.
-Water - a.
-SURFACE WATER: - (1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+a.
+SURFACE WATER:

+- (1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.
-N/A, Non-Project Action (map change).
-Future construction will be analyzed for effects to surface water at the time of design and development.

-- (2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+N/A, Non-Project Action (text change).
+Future construction will be analyzed for effects to surface water at the time of design and development. - (2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.
-N/A, Non-Project Action (map change). - (3) Estimate the amount of fill and dredge material that would be placed in or removed from the surface water or wetlands and indicate the area of the site that would be affected.
+N/A, Non-Project Action (text change).

+- (3) Estimate the amount of fill and dredge material that would be placed in or removed from the surface water or wetlands and indicate the area of the site that would be affected.
 Indicate the source of fill material.
-N/A, Non-Project Action (map change). - (4) Will the proposal require surface water withdrawals or diversions?
+N/A, Non-Project Action (text change). - (4) Will the proposal require surface water withdrawals or diversions?
 If yes, give general description, purpose, and approximate quantities if known.
-N/A, Non-Project Action (map change). - (5) Does the proposal lie within a 100-year floodplain?
+N/A, Non-Project Action (text change). - (5) Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.
-Varies throughout the City. - (6) Does the proposal involve any discharge of waste materials to surface waters?
+Varies by location. - (6) Does the proposal involve any discharge of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.
+No. Non-Project Action (text change).

+b.
+GROUNDWATER:

-No. Non-Project Action (map change). - b.
-GROUNDWATER: - (1) Will groundwater be withdrawn from a well for drinking water or other purposes?
+- (1) Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
 Give general description, purpose, and approximate quantities if known.
 No. - (2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
 Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.
-None, Non-Project Action (map change). - c.
-WATER RUNOFF (INCLUDING STORMWATER): - Describe the source of runoff (including stormwater) and method of collection and disposal if any (include quantities, if known).
+None, Non-Project Action (text change).

+c.
+WATER RUNOFF (INCLUDING STORMWATER):

+(1) Describe the source of runoff (including stormwater) and method of collection and disposal if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.
-N/A, Non-Project Action (map change).
+N/A, Non-Project Action (text change).